Semi collides with fire truck causing fiery crash on I-71 North in Henry County

 LOUISVILLE, Ky (WDRB) -- A semi truck collided with a fire truck on I-71 near Pendleton, Kentucky.

-The incident occurred around just before 5 Monday morning near the 32 mile marker.
+The incident occurred just before 5 o'clock Monday morning near the 32 mile marker.

 Kentucky State Police say a fire truck from the Campbellsburg Fire Department was on the interstate putting out a car fire when the semi crashed into it.
 The force of the collision caused the fire truck to flip over and the semi to catch fire.